 Little George

-Although the Becks and the Stauders were the only year-round residents on Crescent Beach Road, I don’t remember that we ever socialized with the Stauders.
-I don’t think my parents even knew them outside of an occasional meeting in the Fisher Lake Store.
-What I do remember is that Big George, (father of Little George) had earned a reputation for being unusually dumb and Wanda (mother of Little George) was extremely loud and extremely overweight.
-Big George worked in town – probably at the Box Shop[i]This was a branch of the local paper mill that turned cardboard into boxes. with most everyone else in town.
-Wanda was a full-time housewife and known for yelling a lot.
-In the Summer when everyone around the lake would be picnicking or otherwise enjoying the outdoors, you could hear her from the far end of the lake.
-She had one of those voices that carried for miles and she was not afraid to use it.
+Although the Becks and the Stauders were the only year-round residents on Crescent Beach Road at the time, I don’t remember that we ever socialized outside of an occasional meeting at The Little Store.
+What I do remember is that Big George (father of Little George) had earned a reputation for being exceedingly dumb, and Wanda (mother of Little George) was exceedingly loud and exceedingly overweight.
+Big George worked in town – probably at the Box Shop[i]This was a branch of the local paper mill that turned cardboard into boxes. as did most everyone else in town.
+Wanda was a full-time housewife, known far and wide for yelling a lot.
+In the Summer, when everyone around the lake would be picnicking and enjoying the outdoors, she could be heard from the far end of the lake, telling Big George to take out the garbage or come home for dinner.
+Little George was perhaps as dumb as his father, or probably a bit dumber, but he certainly was not “Little”.
+He might have been a year younger than I, but he was easily a full head taller.

-Little George was perhaps as dumb as his father or maybe a little dumber but he definitely was not little.
-I think he was a year younger than I but he was easily a full head taller.
-Around the time I was in 3rd or 4th grade, the school bus started running to our rural neighborhood on Fisher Lake, and Little George and I were the only kids to be picked up on the first leg of the trip to Barrows School in Three Rivers.
-The bus would pass by our house, giving me five more minutes to wait in the house where it was warm until it returned.
-It then continued to the very end of the road, where it would turn around to pick up Little George, and finally pick me up on the way back to M60.
-Invariably, when I got on the bus Little George would be waiting to grab my lunch pail or throw my hat out the window or some other such maneuver.
-Joe, the bus driver, would yell at George but there was no stopping him from having fun at my expense, at least for the first few weeks.
+Around the time I was in 3rd or 4th grade, the school bus started running along Crescent Beach Road to take us to school in Three Rivers.
+Little George and I were the only kids to be picked up, so the bus would pass by our house, giving me five more minutes to wait in the warm house while it picked up Little George, then it would pick me up on the way back to the highway.
+Invariably, when I got on the bus, Little George would be waiting to grab my lunch pail or throw my hat out the window or some other such maneuver.
+Joe, the bus driver, would yell at him, but there was no stopping him from having fun at my expense, at least for the first few weeks of that first school year.

 By: Jim